Dear Members,

 The detailed disclosures have been made in the Corporate Governance Report annexed to

-this report.
 Nomination & Remuneration Committee and Remuneration Policy

 Disclosures regarding Nomination & Remuneration Committee and Remuneration Policy